 In addition, when I look back at the goals I set for myself at the 90-day mark, not all of them remain relevant today: as I continue to learn and really think about what I want for Good Life.
 Better., my priorities have shifted.

 That said, I didn’t want to ignore this accomplishment completely.
 Anecdotally, 6 months is a milestone few blogs reach.
 Not only have I reached it, I continue to be inspired by what I think Good Life.
-Better. can become, and how it can help people (not to mention I’m still have a lot of fun with it).
+Better. can become, and how it can help people (not to mention I’m still having a lot of fun with it).
 I am in this for the long haul.

 So instead of providing a check-in, I thought I would take this opportunity to provide my thoughts on whether you should start a blog.
 If you’ve been thinking about it, here are five questions to ask yourself.